DasLab/RiboGraphViz/README.md

 *Below*: Visualizing the MFE structure and p(unpaired) of an mRNA for eGFP, at increasing temperatures in Vienna.
 ![](images/melting_eGFP_mRNA.gif)

+Note: Not intended for detailed layouts -- loops may switch orientation in z-axis.

 To set up:
 ```